TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/crystal/index.md/index.md

 If we want to run our solution, perhaps the easiest thing to do is to copy our solution into the [online Crystal editor][2].
 After that, we can hit run to see the output.

 Alternatively, we can try to install the compiler on our system.
-However, I won’t bother going into that because I’m using a Windows PC which doesn’t appear to be supported.
+However, I won't bother going into that because I'm using a Windows PC which doesn't appear to be supported.